Family Engagement and Inclusion

 The Family Engagement Workers also form the nucleus of the Safeguarding Team, working closely with the Designated Safeguarding Lead (DSL).
 This aims to ensure that, whilst attending New Heights School, all pupils access their learning in a safe and secure environment.
 This is reiterated regularly to pupils so they are familiar with whom they can approach if they feel they need to disclose sensitive information which will be treated in the strictest of confidence.

 If you are concerned about your child, you are encouraged to approach a member of the team to discuss any worries so that support can be offered or we can signpost you to another agency.

-The Family Engagement Workers promote multi-agency collaboration whether linking with services available throughout the Local Authority or with local and national charitable institutions i.e NSPCC, Barnardo’s amongst others.
-Most recently the team has succeeded in finding funding to invest in Fareshare, a charitable organisation designed to address food poverty affecting large sections of society.
-New Heights School now offers to distribute food parcel to parents / carers who approach the team requesting this support.
+The Family Engagement Workers promote multi-agency collaboration whether linking with services available throughout the Local Authority or with local and national charitable institutions i.e NSPCC, and Barnardo’s amongst others.
+Most recently the New Heights Key Stage 3 team has succeeded in finding funding to invest in Fareshare, a charitable organisation designed to address food poverty affecting large sections of society.
+New Heights Key Stage 3 provision now offers to distribute food parcel to parents / carers who approach the team requesting this support.

-The Family Engagement Team at New Heights School supports parents / carers, school staff, and other agencies on various issues that may affect a child’s learning and wellbeing.
+The Family Engagement Teams at New Heights supports parents / carers, school staff, and other agencies on various issues that may affect a child’s learning and wellbeing.
 These can include:

 - Punctuality and attendance

 - Changes in behaviour, causing detriment to learning

 - Transition to a new class, key stage, or another destination school